AbdJouda/LaravelVueStarter/README.md

-# Laravel & Vue 3 Starter Template
+# Laravel & Vue 3 SPA Starter Template

-This project is a **Laravel backend (API-only) with an integrated Vue.js 3 frontend**.
+This project is a Laravel backend (API-only) with an integrated Vue.js 3 frontend designed as a Single Page Application (SPA).
 It serves as a robust starter template, including essential authentication and user management features with role and permissions control.

+It provides a full-stack SPA setup with Laravel as the backend and Vue 3 as the frontend, making it easy to get started with building modern web applications.

 ## 📌 Features